kubecost/docs/getting-started.md

 Target figures are highly dependent on the predictability and distribution of your resource usage (e.g. P99 vs median), the impact of high utilization on your core product/business metrics, and more.
 While too low resource utilization is wasteful, too high utilization can lead to latency increases, reliability issues, and other negative behavior.

-Efficiency targets can depend on the SLAs of the
+Efficiency targets can depend on the SLAs of the application-- see our notes on [request right-sizing](https://github.com/kubecost/docs/blob/main/api-request-right-sizing.md) for more details.